oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab4-personalize-the-skill/personalize-the-skill.md

 <copy>
 ########### Unresolved State ###############
   unresolvedIntent:
-    component: "System.Output"
+    component: "System.CommonResponse"
     properties:
+      keepTurn: true
+      metadata:
+        responseItems:
+        - type: "text"
           text: "I don't understand.
 What do you want to do?"
     transitions:
       return: "intent"

 </copy>
 ```
 3. We will add the dialog flow for *Positive Health* intent.
 Here we are going to display a card carousel with images, text, and links to redirect to different videos.

 - Select *+Add component* and pick *Display Action Button Message* (under User messaging -> Display Multimedia Messages).
-- Pick "unresolved" from the drop-down under *insert after state*, Uncheck include template comments, and select *Insert Component*.
+- Pick "unresolvedIntent" from the drop-down under *insert after state*, Uncheck include template comments, and select *Insert Component*.

   ![Add display action button component](images/add-display-action-button-component.png " ")